joelparkerhenderson/demo-shopping-cart-exercise-with-ruby/README.md

 * Shop: this provides item names and costs.
 This is constant i.e. the exercise data never changes.

 * Cart: this holds items.
-This is a stateful i.e. the cart can be empty or contain items.
+This is a stateful i.e. the cart can be empty or contain a variety of items.

 * Till: this calculates and is functional i.e. it sums a total cost based on cart items, shop costs, and offers.